Leah31115/hcc_biomarker_identifier/README.md

 scp ada:/gpfs01/home/mbyle1/LIFE4137/splice/isoform_counts.txt" ./
 ```

 These isoforms were filtered for genes of interest using this script.
 The file from the filtered genes script was then used to peform survival analysis of isoforms from genes of interest.
-These scripts are located in this folder.
+These scripts are located in the folder [transcript_isoforms](https://github.com/Leah31115/hcc_biomarker_identifier/tree/main/survival_analysis/multivariate_forest_plots/transcript_isoforms) subfolder within the multivariate_forest_plots folder.

+Forest plots were also generated for the pseudogenes identified within the top 5 DEGs from all DGEAs, where any other significant pseudogene relative and its parent gene were included within the analysis.
+These scripts are located within the [pseudogenes](https://github.com/Leah31115/hcc_biomarker_identifier/tree/main/survival_analysis/multivariate_forest_plots/pseudogenes) subfolder within the multivariate_forest_plots folder.

 # Acknowledgements
 I would like to thank Dr Heshmat Borhani for providing univariate Kaplan-Meier curve survival analysis code.
+I thank Thomas Mclaughlin and Areeba Salman for our great teamwork when working on our past group project together in which some of the collaborated code could be used and expanded upon within this independent research project.

 # References
-mousepixel (2022) Github. sanbomics_scripts.
+- mousepixel (2022) Github. sanbomics_scripts.
 Available at: https://github.com/mousepixels/sanbomics_scripts/blob/main/GO_in_R.Rmd [Accessed 30/08/2025]